Brevis: The Infinite Compute Layer

 Ecosystem Depth: 20+ integrations with leading protocols including PancakeSwap, Euler, Linea, MetaMask, and Bedrock.

-Beyond its proven production utility, Brevis’ strategic edge is defined by three reinforcing pillars:
+Beyond its proven production utility, Brevis’s strategic edge is defined by three reinforcing pillars:

 Performance Leadership: First to meet Ethereum’s RTP standards, proving production-grade scalability and setting a verifiable baseline for future zkVMs.